Patronymic: India

+To further reinforce Tamil Nadu's efforts in promoting social equality through its naming conventions, the Madras High Court recently directed the removal of community and caste names from government school names across the state.
+This move aligns with the state's long-standing policies to reduce caste-based distinctions in public life, including naming practices.
+The court's decision reflects the state's dedication to social justice by eliminating caste markers, particularly in institutions that shape young minds.
+This legal step ensures that the caste system is not perpetuated through the education system, aligning with the larger movement that has shaped Tamil Nadu's approach to names and identity over the past century.

+This final ruling serves as an important reminder of the state's commitment to dismantling caste-based identity and promoting a more egalitarian social structure, further cementing Tamil Nadu's unique position in its approach to names, identity, and social justice.

-In Andhra Pradesh and Telangana states, the naming pattern is a family name, given name, and caste name, in that order.
-But sometimes the caste name is omitted.
+In Andhra Pradesh and Telangana, the naming pattern is a family name, given name and caste name in that order, but sometimes the caste name is omitted.
 If a name appears like Alugupally Sudhir Reddy, Alugupally is the family name, Sudhir is the given name and Reddy is the caste name.
 If you find a name like Gorle Sunil Kumar, Gorle is the family name, and Sunil Kumar the given name.
 Here, the caste name is omitted.
 Of late, some people are writing their names in the order of given name, caste name, and family name.
 Sometimes, the caste name is omitted here too.
 It can be seen in names like Satyanarayana Bandi, where Satyanarayana is the given name, and Bandi the family name.

-In Maharashtra, Karnataka, and Gujarat, a very common convention among the Hindu communities is to have the patronymic as the middle name.
+In Maharashtra, Karnataka,Sindh and Gujarat, a very common convention among the Hindu communities is to have the patronymic as the middle name.
 Examples: